 If you are short on time and don’t want to create unique elements for mobile navigation, consider opting for standard components from official Human Interface Guidelines (iOS) and Material Design Guidelines (Android).
 On one hand, these elements are pretty common, so people will instantly grasp their meaning.
 On the other hand, they are standard, so they will reduce the creativity levels.
 So your app won’t stand out visually among the competitors.

-Context plays a vital role in design: it enriches the experience and adds new meanings to the options.
+Context plays a vital role in app layout and navigation design: it enriches the experience and adds new meanings to the options.
 You will enhance the navigation experience if you use contextual cues.
 Display relevant information and navigation options based on the user’s current location or task.
 For example, show features related to the current context within a specific option or section.

 To establish a connection between the user and your application, provide visual feedback to people when they interact with navigation elements.
 Use animations, micro-interactions, color changes, or haptic feedback to indicate button presses, transitions, or loading states.
 Ensure that interactive elements have clear affordance to indicate their clickability or tappability.
 This way, your potential clients will have an emotional bond with your product and enjoy using it.